-- 1. The student will receive the credits associated with the course if: - a. the student has passed the assessment with a satisfactory result in accordance with the pass mark as included in the course guideline, or - b. has been granted an exemption by the Exam Board.
+- 1. The student will receive the credits associated with the course if he: - a. has passed the assessment with a satisfactory result in accordance with the pass mark as included in the course guideline, or; - b. is entitled to study credits for an assessment with unsatisfactory result on the basis of a compensation scheme (as stated in the study programme's chapter), or; - c. has been granted an exemption by the Exam Board.